lbsm2017/Tail-Risk-Hedge-Lab/docs/methodology.md

 ## License

-MIT License.
-This is open research intended for educational and research purposes.
+This project is licensed under a **Dual License Model**:

+1. **CC BY-NC 4.0** — Free for academic research, personal projects, and non-commercial open research
+2. **Commercial License** — Required for use in commercial or institutional environments

+See the full [License](../License.md) for details.

+**Contact**: lorenzo.bassetti@gmail.com for commercial licensing inquiries.

 ---